The Content Marketing Institute defines content marketing as:

 These platforms are a great way to get stellar content in front of potential audiences; just be careful not to solely broadcast self-promotional information about the company.
 Send updates on a variety of things (content, inspiration, testimonials, products/services), but always lead with and do more of content-related posts.

 People are on social media for an exchange of connection and valuable information … not just to be sold.
+Don't forget that there are many social media scheduling tools available, making it easier to check this off your list of to-dos.

 24. Quizzes and Contests